 Privacy is also a high priority at ExpressVPN, as shown by the company’s no-server-logs policy and Bitcoin subscription payment option.

-No matter your favorite online pastime, be it streaming, gaming or sharing files, ExpressVPN can keep up with the plan.
-The provider delivered the fastest download speeds in my most recent connection speed tests.
+No matter your favorite online pastime, be it streaming, gaming or sharing files, ExpressVPN’s speeds can keep up with the plan.
 Plus, they never impose any data caps on your usage.